pixeline/wordpress-on-docker/readme.md

 - `cd` to your project folder
 - Start the machine: `docker-compose up -d`
 - Visit http://localhost:1973/ to see the live local site.
+- Visit http://localhost:8080/ to use PhpMyAdmin and perform database dumps (obligatory in between docker reloads, otherwise you will lose any change in the database).
 - To stop the machine: `docker-compose down`

 ## potential future improvements